Panzanella Salad – Tomato and Bread Salad

 • 2 Tablespoon red wine vinegar

-• 20 Leaves basil fresh
+• 20 Leaves basil, fresh

 • 1 Teaspoon salt

-• 1 Teaspoon pepper fresh cracked
+• 1 Teaspoon black pepper, fresh cracked

 • 1 Teaspoon oregano